Skip to main content

 How to ensure that the authenticator belongs to the same person as was originally onboarded?
 The public key of the device must be securely associated with the digital identity, either at an IdP/CSP or as an immutable credential in the “digital wallet” of the user.

 Identity Proofing is best achieved after the authenticator is registered and inside an authenticated session.
-It is crucial that the identity proofing process has safeguards in place to verify the integrity of the authenticator - to protect both users and services from spoofing and other fraudulent threats.
+It is crucial that the identity proofing process has safeguards in place to verify the integrity of the authenticator - to protect both users and services from spoofing and other fraudulent threats

 Services do not benefit from engineering this themselves!
 Although it likely includes facilitating third-party software and provided services - the service provider will become the asserting party of the digital identity.
 This covers the full responsibility of compliance including engineering and maintenance around all technological, data and cryptographic challenges needed to reach Substantial level of assurance.